TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_gpmc_nand_linux_multistage.md

 [TOC]

 # Introduction

+\attention Board modification are required for supporting GPMC NAND flash device daughter card.
+Refer the board user guide of SK-AM62-LP for details on the modifications.

 This is a bootloader example, which shows an example of booting Linux on A53 core and RTOS/NORTOS applications on DM R5 and M4 cores.
 \cond SOC_AM62X